How To Become a Blockchain Developer

 3) Certified Blockchain Architect

-This block chain certification course will only set you back about $299 to complete the coursework and sit the final examination.
-The coursework will only demand about four weeks of your time, provided that you dedicate yourself to about four hours per week.
+This blockchain certification course will only set you back about $299 to complete the coursework and sit the final examination.
+The coursework demands about four weeks of your time, provided that you dedicate about four hours per week.

 Presenting this certification proves that you are competent with blockchain technology basics, enterprise blockchain platforms, supply chain management, digital transformation, and trade finance.

-You will probably pursue this certification if you are already a leader or plan to be the leader of a significant organization that recognizes the significance of Blockchain and the future that it presents beyond just cryptocurrencies and the medical field.
+You will probably pursue this certification if you are already a leader, or plan to be the leader, of a significant organization that recognizes the importance of Blockchain and the future it presents beyond just cryptocurrencies and the medical field.

 Enroll Now >>